Kontent-ai-consulting/asset-taxonomy-remap/README.md

 This Node.js script remaps taxonomy terms on assets from a Kontent.ai source environment to a target environment.
 It dynamically fetches asset and taxonomy data, generates an HTML preview report, and updates the target assets after user confirmation.

-**Note:** This script aims to handle the [Data-ops Asset Type limitation](https://github.com/kontent-ai/data-ops/blob/main/src/commands/environment/backupRestore/README.md#known-limitations) by directly updating asset taxonomy elements via the Management API.
+**Note:** This script is intended to be used **in conjunction with** the [Data-ops tool](https://github.com/kontent-ai/data-ops) when backing up and restoring a Kontent.ai environment.
+It addresses the [Data-ops Asset Type limitation](https://github.com/kontent-ai/data-ops/blob/main/src/commands/environment/backupRestore/README.md#known-limitations) by directly updating asset taxonomy elements using the Management API.

 ---